SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ### Step 4 - Add Microsoft365 Developer Account as Co-Administrator in your Azure Trial subscription

-We now want to invite the Microsoft365 developer account to the Azure Trial subscription so that you can carry out all activities with your Microsoft365 developer account in the further stages of this course and do not have to work with several login information.
+We now want to invite the Microsoft365 developer account to the Azure Trial account so that you can carry out all activities with your Microsoft365 developer account in the further stages of this course and do not have to work with several login information.

+---

 4.1 Open the [Azure Portal](http://portal.azure.com) with your **Azure account** (the one you have created in [Week 1, Unit3](../../Week1/Unit3/README.md)) and search for Azure Active Directory in the search bar.
 Click on the corresponding entry to navigate there.